mmistakes/made-mistakes-jekyll/_posts/2012-09-05-rraacchheeaall-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @rraacchheeaall"
+title: "Long hair and geometric patterns"
 description: "PaperFaces portrait of @rraacchheeaall drawn with Paper by 53 on an iPad."
 image: paperfaces-rraacchheeaall-instagram-lg
 thumb: paperfaces-rraacchheeaall-instagram-150.jpg